 If you enter the UK as a Standard Visitor, you are not permitted to work.

-If you have not worked in the UK previously, you must apply for a National Insurance number, if you want to start work.
 Students pay income tax in the same way as other workers, but often do not earn enough to pay tax.
-The tax-free allowance for a single person in 2024–25 is £12,570 (April to April).
+The tax-free allowance for a single person in 2026–27 is £12,570 (April to April).
 You can find out more on the Low Incomes Tax Reform Group website.

-Rights and access to medical treatment in the UK is different depending if you have UK immigration status under the EU Settlement Scheme, if you have a Student Visa or if you are in the UK as a visitor.
+Rights and access to medical treatment in the UK is different depending if you have UK immigration status under the EU Settlement Scheme, if you have a Student visa or if you are in the UK as a visitor.

-If you are travelling to the UK, you may not be able to use your ID card to enter the UK and will be required to present your passport (unless you have status under the EU Settlement Scheme and were resident in the UK before 31 December 2020).
+If you are travelling to the UK, you will not be able to use your ID card to enter the UK and will be required to present your passport (unless you have status under the EU Settlement Scheme and were resident in the UK before 31 December 2020).

-If you are studying on a course of less than 6 months, you may be able to enter the UK as a visitor.
+If you are studying on a course of less than six months, you may be able to enter the UK as a visitor.
 You will need to meet the requirements for entry as a visitor.
-Please see our information for study as a visitor.

-You cannot study on a course that lasts longer than 6 months on a Standard Visitor visa.
-You will not be able to apply for a Student visa in the UK if you arrive as a visitor.
 In such cases, you will normally need to apply for the required Study visa in your home country and only travel to the UK once your visa has been granted.

-For up to date information on entering the UK, please see the links below:
+For up-to-date information on entering the UK, please see the links below: